 - Not permitting three sequential or repeated digits (for instance, 123, abc, 999, zzz).

 - Requiring a password change every 90 days (of note, it cannot be set to one you have used in the last 10 previous changes).

 To protect your account, FHLB will lock the account if there are three invalid logon attempts and time out the session after 15 minutes of inactivity.

 Changing Your Password

 If you ever feel that your password has been compromised, change it immediately on Members Only.
-You can do this by using the pull down menu under your user settings in the top right-hand corner of any page.
+You can do this by using the pull down menu under your name in the top right-hand corner of any page.
 Select "Reset Password" and follow instructions.